 - Practical and field work may be required as part of any ENGE course. - 2.
-Not all courses may be offered in any one year. - 3.
-No mid-year entry without prior approval from the Head of Department of Geological Sciences. - Any of the required courses may be substituted by ENGE 481 or ENGE 482 with the approval of the Head of Department.
+Not all courses may be offered in any one year. - No mid-year entry without prior approval from the Head of Department of Geological Sciences. - Any of the required courses may be substituted by ENGE 481 or ENGE 482 with the approval of the Head of Department. - 5.
+Students with a B+ grade average and fulfilling all prerequisites will be enrolled first with HoD approval, up to a total of 30 students across PGDipEngGeol, BSc(Hons) and MSc Part I. If fewer than 30 students meeting these criteria enroll as of 3 weeks before the start of the semester, students with a B grade average and fulfilling all prerequisites will be enrolled with HoD approval in the remaining spaces on a merit basis.